Britain’s trade deficit with the rest of the world went up again in June, as the amount of goods and services being imported to the country grew.

-Exports to EU countries in the period from April to June increased by two per cent since the first quarter, mainly due to an increase in exports of chemicals and machinery.
+Exports to EU countries in the period from April to June increased by two per cent since the first quarter, mainly due to the increase exports of chemicals and machinery.

-But exports to the rest of the world fell 1.4 per cent as transport equipment and machinery sales declined.
+But exports to the rest of the world fell 1.4 per cent as transport equipment and machinery fell.

 An overview of the full year since the EU referendum result showed that the trade deficit has stabilised since it nearly doubled in the aftermath of the vote.

-The ONS said that by overlooking the effect erratic commodities such as aircrafts and precious metals, the total trade deficit has in fact been relatively stable over the whole period.
+But the ONS said that by overlooking the effect erratic commodities such as aircrafts and precious metals, the total trade deficit has been relatively stable.

 What about the pound?

 The depreciation of sterling has pushed up the price of both exports and imports over the past year, though both fell in the second quarter of this year.